 Written by: Rishika Pardikar

-This story originally appeared in AGU’s EOS Magazine and is republished here as part of Covering Climate Now, a global journalism collaboration strengthening coverage of the climate story.
+This story originally appeared in AGU’s EOS Magazine and is part of Covering Climate Now, a global journalism collaboration strengthening coverage of the climate story.